My love affair with fountain pens goes back over 40 years but here are a few favourites for drawing.

 |A blunt needle syringe - great for filling fountain pens|

 |Nalgene wide-neck bottles|

 I find the tiny Nalgene bottles, pictured left and available from camping stores, fantastic for carrying ink with me safely.
 I use the little 15ml and 30ml wide mouthed models.

 To see some more of my pen and ink work, visit my website and look at the plein air sketches tab, or see this blog post.

-Update - another couple of favourites that I've add to my Blog - the Lamy Safari, Joy and Al-Star pens (I have many of these and they deserved their own post) and the TWSBI Diamond 580 that you can read about here.
+Update - another couple of favourites that I've added to my Blog - the Lamy Safari, Joy and Al-Star pens (I have many of these and they deserved their own post) and the TWSBI Diamond 580 that you can read about here.
 In my post about my Sketching Tools, I also show some lovely Pilot piston filled pens here.
 The TWSBI and Pilot Custom pens are great for sketching as they hold larger volumes of ink.

 For more information on pens, see the Goulet Pens website, with wonderful reviews, ink comparisons and videos; Larrypost in Australia, which is a largely online store specailising in all things sketching; Jetpens, who specialise in Japanese pens; Pen Chalet or your local pen shop :-) There is a Japanese website to explore for a greater range of Japanese pens too.